archlinux/archinstall/docs/installing/guided.rst

 .. note::

    Other pre-programmed scripts can be invoked by executing :code:`archinstall <script>` *(without .py)*.
-To see a complete list of scripts, see the source code directory `archinstall/scripts/ <https://github.com/archlinux/archinstall/blob/master/archinstall/scripts/>`_
+To see a complete list of scripts, run :code:`archinstall --script list` or check the source code `scripts`_ directory.

 .. warning::